Fragaria nipponica

-Fragaria nipponica is a species of wild strawberry native to the western side of the Japanese island of Honshū, with a variety Fragaria nipponica var. yakusimensis on Yakushima.
+Fragaria nipponica is a species of wild strawberry in the family Rosaceae.
+It is native to the western side of the Japanese island of Honshū, with a variety Fragaria nipponica var. yakusimensis on Yakushima.
 Some botanists treat it as a synonym of Fragaria yezoensis.

 All strawberries have a base haploid count of 7 chromosomes.
 Fragaria nipponica is diploid, having 2 pairs of these chromosomes for a total of 14 chromosomes.

 Fragaria nipponica, particularly var. yakusimensis, is cultivated in Japan for its edible fruit.